The Power of Whey Protein and Goal Setting for Fitness Results

 How Much Whey Protein Should You Consume Per Day to Reach Your Fitness Goals?

 The quantity of protein to take varies from person to person and may depend on factors such as the type of whey protein and the protein needs.
-One may already have a diet that is already rich in protein; hence too much of it is unnecessary.
+You may already have a diet that is already rich in protein; hence too much of it is unnecessary.

 Most manufacturers recommend the dosage for their products, usually measured in scoops.
 One or two scoops(25-50 grams) are enough after a day's workout.